howallworks/theoryofeverything/docs/theoryofeverything.en.md

 Big freezing is the process of reducing the concentration of elementary particles that are part of each system of elementary particles and on which their temperature depends.
 A decrease in the concentration of these particles occurs due to the inability of the system itself to retain them.
 In fact, if you put any system in an absolutely empty space, then all the thermo particles will quickly leave it and the remains of the system will have a temperature of absolute zero, which is actually partially observed in outer space when an object is placed there that is not illuminated by the Sun or other photon sources.
 In this case, the object does not reach the temperature of absolute zero due to the presence of a significant concentration of photons in modern outer space.
 Due to the fact that elementary particles can change their trajectory only when interacting with other elementary particles, some particles of the edge of the filled part of the universe have such a direction of movement that they will never interact with others.
 This leads to the fact that the particles of the universe increase the size occupied by them and, accordingly, their concentration decreases.
 This, in turn, leads to the process of Big freezing.
 In practice, the process of developing particle dynamics in our universe is largely similar to the process of an explosion in a vacuum or a rupture over the entire surface of a gas bottle in an empty, unlimited space.

 Big scattering is the process of loss of stability of all systems of elementary particles, which eventually leads to the presence in the world of only isolated elementary particles that do not form linked systems.
-The issue of stability of elementary particle systems is considered in the section "[[index.en#Stability of elementary particle systems|Stability of elementary particle systems]]".
+The issue of stability of elementary particle systems is considered in the section "[[theoryofeverything.en#Stability of elementary particle systems|Stability of elementary particle systems]]".
 As a result, based on the available facts, we can conclude that Big scattering is the future of our world.

 Infinity is a purely mathematical concept.
 In the world, everything is determined by physics, in which all quantities are finite.
 Some of these quantities are not limited in principle, but always have finite values.
 Let's get back to the main question.
 Even if our world was cyclical, it would still have a beginning.
 And the time of its existence is a finite quantity.
 In fact, any world, including the primary one, has a beginning at the moment when elementary particles and laws and/or something else appear out of nowhere.
 And no matter how strange the appearance of something from nothing is, no World can exist (be formed) without it.
 As a result, the appearance of an ultra-high-density clot of elementary particles from nothing, which subsequently led to the Big Bang, is either a trivial beginning of our world, or a specialized law that organizes the cyclicity of the world.
 Due to the fact that the second option is largely far–fetched, then, apparently, the Big Bang is the beginning of our world.